The co-supervision doctorate

 In accordance with Article 20 of the Order of 25 June 2016, this international co-supervision makes it possible, after a single defence, to simultaneously obtain the degree of French doctor and the equivalent foreign degree.

 The conditions of eligibility for a co-supervision doctorate are as follows:

-- The doctoral student must enrol simultaneously in the different higher education institutions to prepare his or her doctorate.
+- The doctoral candidate must enrol simultaneously in the different higher education institutions to prepare his or her doctorate.